SHORTLIST

 Day 12: Bangkok

-Transfer to the airport for your flight to Bangkok.
+Transfer across the border to Ubon Ratchathani in Thailand, from where you will fly to Bangkok.
 Enjoy time at leisure in Thailand's capital before this evening's farewell dinner.

-Fly to New Zealand, arriving home the following day.
+Fly to Australia, arriving home the same or following day.

 Inclusions